knorthy/knorthy/README.md

 </div>

 # About Me:
-Hi im Tiffany Lyssa a BS Computer  Science  student
+Hi, I'm Tiffany Lyssa, a BS Computer Science student passionate about creating and innovating!

+Currently, I’m diving deep into designing, blending creativity with technology to build user-friendly experiences.
+I’m actively working on GitHub projects to sharpen my skills, with a focus on React Native for mobile development and machine learning to explore data-driven solutions.

+Feel free to check out my repositories and connect if you’d like to collaborate on exciting projects!

 <div align="center">
   <a href="tiffanylyssa.p@gmail.com">